| || || |

 Thank you Fusion for the nice profile!
 In the video I share (in 1min!) why the ocean is important and my goal to explore and more sustainably manage the ocean using marine robotics.

-Check out other videos in their "genius" (flatteringly named and hyperbolic in my case) series too:
+Check out other videos in their "genius" (flatteringly named) series too:

 Thank you everybody!
 The KickStarter campaign was successfully funded!
 The exhibit will open January 4th in Cambridge, MA at the Wiesner Art Gallery.
 Excited!